waggle-sensor/waggle/nodecontroller/docs/copy_image_to_sd_card.md

 # or
 export IMAGE="ubuntu-14.04.1lts-lubuntu-odroid-xu3-20150212.img" # e.g. for the ODROID-XU3
 ```
 To find images for other ODROID models or to find newer images than those listed above, go to http://odroid.in/ubuntu_14.04lts/.
-When looking for an image there, choose a "ubuntu" image, not "server" or "xubuntu" images.
-The variable IMAGE above contains the image filename without the url and without the suffix ".xz".
-This makes it easier to run the following commands, as they can simply be copied into a terminal without much changes.
+When looking for an image there, choose the corresponding "ubuntu" image for your device, not the "server" or the "xubuntu" image.
+The environment variable IMAGE above contains the image filename without the url and without the suffix ".xz".
+This makes it easier to run the following commands, as they can simply be copied into a terminal without changes.

 Download image:
 ```bash